veltzer/demos-devops-terraform/exercises/basic/11_app_in_aws/exercise.md

 ```

 We should no longer see the warning during init.
 Let's look at just one other thing here that's related.
 Say a module does define
 a provider with some settings that we don't want.
-We do have another option to explictly pass a provider to a module by doing
+We do have another option to explicitly pass a provider to a module by doing
 something like:

 ```hcl